Tesla April registrations drop in key California market

-SAN FRANCISCO Registrations of Tesla Inc (TSLA.O) vehicles in California, by far the largest market of the luxury electric car maker, fell 24 percent in April from a year ago, according to data from IHS Markit.
+SAN FRANCISCO (Reuters) - Registrations of Tesla Inc (TSLA.O) vehicles in California, by far the largest market of the luxury electric car maker, fell 24 percent in April from a year ago, according to data from IHS Markit.

 Tesla said in a statement on Friday that it was extremely misleading to look at registration data from one month, that deliveries varied month-to-month for operational reasons, and that deliveries increased by more than 53 percent in the second quarter compared with a year earlier.